GiuB/jquery-validate-form-submit/readme.md

     domFields: true, 				// Change to false to check fields on evrey validation request
     KeyPressValidation: true,		// Change to false to check form only on submit
     stepCheck: true,                // Change to false to check every input on submit (not the first wrong)
+    focusOnSubmitError: true,		// Change to false to prevent autoFocus on field validation error
+    disableSubmitBtnOnError: true, // Change to false to disable submit button if form is inValid

     // Override validtion Function (@params: el, validation_type ['submit' | 'keyPress' | 'testSubmit'])
     validFieldFunction: '', 		// Override default bootstrap validField css with you Function